New senior appointments for three Somerville Fellows

 He will also be involved with the development of the Stephen A. Schwarzmann Building for the Humanities, which is set to become the College’s newest neighbour when it opens its doors in 2024.

-“It is a very interesting time to be taking on a senior role for the Humanities in Oxford,” Dr Thompson said.
+“It is a very interesting time to be taking on a senior role for the Humanities in Oxford,” Professor Thompson said.

 “I shall enjoy contributing to the future of the Division, from helping to decide how the space in the new Stephen A. Schwarzmann Building will be shared by its seven resident faculties, through finding new sources of funding for Masters and Doctoral students in the current difficult climate, to ensuring that we move speedily towards meeting our goal of recruiting 25% of undergraduate students from disadvantaged backgrounds by 2023.”